ramiel/router.js/README.md

 	});
 ```

 There are three noticeble aspects.
 Your router object and all its functions are chainable.
-So after an `addRoute` Route you can chain onther one and so on.
+So after an `addRoute` you can chain onther one and so on.
-The matching string is '#/users', so if your fragment match this pattern your callback will be fired.
+The matching string is `#/users`, so if your fragment match this pattern your callback will be fired.

 Callback is populated with two arguments: